 Sorry, fata mea, but I still believe you are Chip in travesty!
 I also think you came up with a soap opera.
 SAJA is a married woman who wants her anonymity.
 She is afraid that her husband may turn violent if he finds out that she is the admirer of another man, Chip.
 Chip is also a friend of the family.
 They all attend Thorp's card-counting seminaries and lose tons of money in Atlantic City.)

-Card counting, as devised by Edward E. Thorp is a footnote to gambling history now.
+Card counting, as devised by Edward O. Thorp is a footnote to gambling history now.
 It offered a slight advantage in one-deck games, and especially towards the end of the deck.
 Ideally, a player could destroy the blackjack game IF knowing the composition of the deck AND the sequence of the remaining cards in the deck.
 The latter part is the REAL problem: Nobody will ever be able to know the SEQUENCE of the remaining cards in the deck.
 The count may be +5, but often the sequence is Low card, High card, Low, Low, High, High, Low, Low, High, etc. The dealer has the same probability to get the high cards.
 It is even more complicated when one considers that there are several blackjack players at the table.

 The cards, Low and High, will be distributed randomly among them.
 What makes a particular player believe he/she would be the one to get the High cards?
 In one-deck games, and only playing head-to-head against the dealer, there is a slightly higher chance for the player to get a blackjack.
 The dealer also has an equally higher chance to get a blackjack.
 The difference is the player is paid 150% for a blackjack, while the dealer always gets 1 to 1 for a natural.
 Let's say the player has a 2% higher probability to get a blackjack (for a positive count, including Aces).

 My blackjack software calculates the odds of dealer bust in the most accurate mathematical fashion.
 We can generate all possible BJ hands mathematically — option A = Arrangements.
 That is, the order counts.
 You will notice unmistakably that 10 followed by 6 occurs equally to 6 followed by 10.
-Even the so-called basic strategy stands on thin ice.
-The natural blackjack is equally determined by A + 10 and 10 + A.
+Even the well-known blackjack basic strategy stands on thin ice.
+The natural 21 blackjack is equally determined by A + 10 and 10 + A.

-Blackjack: Software, Content, Resources, Systems, Basic Strategy And Card Counting.
+Blackjack: Software, Content, Resources, Systems, Basic Strategy, Card Counting